-Since August of 2018, Microsoft has required its Direct Partners in the CSPs program to have a billing and provisioning infrastructure.
+Since August 2018, Microsoft has required its Direct Partners in the CSPs program to have billing and provisioning infrastructure.
 Partners in the CSP program are using ISV and SaaS-based solutions that Microsoft refers to as Control Panel Vendors (CPVs).

 With Control Panel Vendor solutions like Work 365, Partners are expected to achieve scale with automation and deliver strong customer service.

 Work 365 is in the CPV program and includes subscription management, billing automation, managing Office 365 licensing, and payment collections for recurring billing in Dynamics 365.

 Direct bill and Indirect bill Partners have both adopted CPV solutions like Work 365 to scale their business.
 These CPV solutions are intended to solve complex automation challenges like subscription-based, billing management, billing reconciliation, and customer support for services like Office 365 and Azure.

 Managing these services and subscriptions are time-consuming and error-prone task through the complexities and parameters shown in the image below:

 Having a billing automation system and subscription management system in place allows the partner to focus resources on providing better customer service and technical support.

 Here are 7 best billing practices to follow for improving customer satisfaction,

 Streamlined Workflows in Work 365

 Work 365’s automated billing and payment management system allows Partners and CSPs to streamline accounting and sales by having all aspects of billing management in one place.